Merril Jessop: Personal life

 One of Jessop's former wives, Carolyn Jessop, wrote a memoir in 2007 about their 17-year marriage, which had begun when she was 18 and he was 50.
 The book includes dozens of allegations of spousal and child abuse, both emotional and physical.
 Carolyn Jessop left the FLDS Church in 2003 and, after a custody battle with Merril Jessop, won full custody of their 8 children.
 She is the second woman to leave an FLDS community and gain full custody of all her children, although her eldest daughter Betty decided, after turning 18, to return to her father at the Yearning for Zion Ranch in Texas.
 Betty Jessop vehemently denies her mother's accusations.
 In 2009 Carolyn Jessop also won a child-support judgment against Merril Jessop in the approximate amount of $148,000 for support he failed to provide his children from 2003-2009.
 As of February 2010, Merril Jessop had still not paid any of the child support he owed.
 According to Carolyn's attorney, Natalie Malonis, he can be jailed for contempt for this failure.

-According to his former wife's memoir, Jessop is the father of more than 50 biological children, all by his first six wives.
-His senior wife Faunita, mother of 10 of Jessop's children, suffered from mental illness; she was literally abandoned by the roadside when the group moved to Texas, and she became a ward of one of her grandchildren who was living in the mainstream-Mormon community.
-Jessop is believed to have taken many more wives since Carolyn's departure.
-According to his ex-wife's book, Jessop has nebulous business interests that include construction and hotels, and has suffered from major heart problems in recent years.
+According to his former wife's memoir, Jessop was the father of more than 50 biological children, all by his first six wives.
+His senior wife, Faunita, mother of 10 of Jessop's children, suffered from mental illness; she was abandoned by the roadside when the group moved to Texas, and she became a ward of one of her grandchildren who was living in the mainstream-Mormon community.
+Jessop is believed to have taken many more wives following Carolyn's departure.
+According to his ex-wife's book, Jessop had nebulous business interests that included construction and hotels, and had suffered from major heart problems.

 In a National Geographic article published in February 2010, Jessop both praised and discussed his troubled relationship with Faunita (spelled 'Foneta' in the article).
 Over 5,000 people were in attendance at Faunita Jessop's funeral.
 "My hand is a bit sore today," Merril was quoted as saying at the end of the funeral after greeting all those who came.